-- (A) This term means a legal instrument to provide support for the performance of any portion of the substantive project or program for which you received this award and that you as the non-Federal entity award to an eligible subrecipient. - (B) The term does not include your procurement of property and services needed to carry out the project or program (for further explanation, see 2 C.F.R. § 200.330). - (C) A subaward may be provided through any legal agreement, including an agreement that you consider a contract. - v.
-Subrecipient means an entity that: - (A) Receives a subaward from you under this award; and - (B) Is accountable to you for the use of the Federal funds provided by the subaward.
+- performance of any portion of the substantive project or program for which you received this Award and that you as the non-Federal entity Award to an eligible Subrecipient. - (B) The term does not include your procurement of property and services needed to carry out the project or program (for further explanation, see 2 C.F.R. § 200.330). - (C) A subAward may be provided through any legal agreement, including an agreement that you consider a contract. - v.
+Subrecipient means an entity that: - (A) Receives a subAward from you under this Award; and - (B) Is accountable to you for the use of the Federal funds provided by the subAward.